sherpalabsio/local_sherpa/README.md

 ## Good to know

-When sherpa loads the env, it sources the env file meaning its whole content is executed in the current shell.
+When Sherpa loads the env, it sources the env file meaning its whole content is executed in the current shell.

 ## Installation